-AT&T was one of the first companies to provide significant funding for financial resource programs specifically for diverse companies.
+AT&T was one of the first companies to provide significant funding for programs that provide financial resources specifically for diverse companies.
 AT&T was the first one million dollar contributor to the Business Consortium Fund (BCF), the NMSDC's national loan program for minority-owned firms.
-AT&T recognizes that supplier diversity best practices encourage corporations to create and support strong networks of financial resources for the healthy development and expansion of HUB businesses.
-AT&T continues to support the BCF's mission today.
+Supplier diversity best practices encourage corporations to create and support strong networks of financial resources for the healthy development and expansion of HUB businesses.
+AT&T recognizes this and continues to support the BCF's mission today.